Beer lovers out there!

 - Beer serving size

-Standard serving size is1 literYou can enjoy plenty of beer in a large mug (beer tankard). - style
+Standard serving size is1 litre large jugYou can enjoy plenty of beer at the beer maker. - style

-Generally ranging from 5.81 TP3T to 6.31 TP3T, it has a slightly higher alcohol content than regular lagers and has a rich, full-bodied flavor.
+Generally in the range of 5.8% to 6.3%.Slightly higher alcohol content than regular lagerIt has a rich and full-bodied flavor.

 To begin with, the big mugs are very heavy.